 The best advice I can give is to get a part-time job in a sector you are interested in whilst you are still studying.
 You never know where it can lead and even if you decide not to continue down that route it gives you workplace skills that are invaluable, especially nowadays.

 Plymouth gave me the flexibility and range of subjects to allow me to find something that I was interested in.
 It gave me the basic knowledge that I needed to apply and develop when I first began my job.

 What is your favourite memory of studying at Plymouth?

 A favourite and very memorable moment was the completion of my dissertation.
 Dissertations are a huge piece of university and take a lot of time and effort, but the unity that it encourages in people is amazing.
 In the last few weeks before the deadline I saw people helping one another, even though they had so much left to do with their own work.
 The feeling when you hand that paper in is one you will never forget: a sense of achievement and relief.

-Yes, I am still in contact with many Plymouth University students.
-Due to the fact that I am still in this area I regularly see and socialise with them and catch up on how they have progressed since university.
+Yes, I am still in contact with many University of Plymouth students.
+Due to the fact that I am still in this area, I regularly see and socialise with them and catch up on how they have progressed since university.

-Plymouth University is a very open minded university and provides as much as it can for its students.
+The University of Plymouth is a very open-minded university and provides as much as it can for its students.
 The courses are very broad, which is a great starting point; you can specialise courses by selection later on, which tailors the course to you as you recognise which direction you would like to take.